 The issue with such a level of demand projection is the uncertainty in demand variables.
 This brings us to a few key questions that need to be answered as soon as possible.

 To take care of these problems, a system needs to be put in place that can empower each key member in the equation to action independent decisions.
 A layered architecture that isolates each supply/demand activity goes a long way in taking on known challenges.

 An investment in an effective enterprise resource planning (ERP) system is required.
 The ERP, manned by a skilled member of the team, not only fills in the communication gaps but also goes a long way in mapping demand trends for future actions.
 But this, however, only envelops the patronage of the faithful consumer base.
 Factoring in the supply for a new customer base is where the real challenge lies.

 To tackle this problem, working towards optimizing the system lead time becomes imperative, which means emphasizing on supply chain operations to narrow the time gap.
 To get this done, several steps can be taken to ensure the involved processes are sped up.

 Ideally, when these implementations work in harmony, one would find the lead time to be cut down significantly.
 A system relying on an intricately based system as mentioned above can be trusted to generate data that helps the companies make informed decisions and have a significant lead in the market.

-ProConnect pioneers in electronics supply chain management from smallest products like pen drives, mobiles to heavy products like big servers & high-end Indigo printers.
+ProConnect pioneers in electronics supply chain management from the smallest products like pen drives, mobiles to heavy products like big servers & high-end Indigo printers.
 We handle household appliances, white goods as we are preferred service partners for big brand names.
-We do deliver last mile to the residences and handle these products with lot of care.
+We do deliver the last mile to the residences and handle these products with a lot of care.